 Amanda has partnered with Smartypants on a range of projects, editing films for the International Rescue Committee, Northwestern University, Vail Valley Medical Center, Delta Air Lines, and the Smartypants original series The Secret Life of Muslims.
 She lives in Brooklyn, NY with her husband and fellow editor, Marc Vives, and their daughter, Liv.

 Rabab is a documentary editor and 2014 Sundance Edit and Story Lab Fellow.
 Most recently, she has edited a number of feature documentaries including award-winners Speed Sisters and Full Signal.
 In the past, Rabab has edited numerous documentaries commissioned by the Al Jazeera Documentary Channel, including the most recent, Enemies of the South, which was featured in multiple prime-time slots on the network.

-With the Smartypants team, Rabab has edited episodes of The Secret Life of Muslims, and various Universities.
-Rabab speaks English, Arabic and Hebrew fluently, and currently lives in New York.
+With the Smartypants team, Rabab has edited episodes of The Secret Life of Muslims as well as campaign videos for various Universities.
+Rabab speaks English, Arabic, and Hebrew fluently, and she currently lives in New York.

-Select Smartypants work includes The Many Sad Fates of Mr. Toledano, and spots for Delta Air Lines, Crown Castle, Harvard Business School, and NPR., He lives with his wife and fellow editor, Amanda Larson, and their daughter, Liv, in Brooklyn.
+Select Smartypants work includes The Many Sad Fates of Mr. Toledano as well as spots for Delta Air Lines, Crown Castle, Harvard Business School, and NPR.
+He lives with his wife and fellow editor, Amanda Larson, and their daughter, Liv, in Brooklyn.

 John Dragonetti is a composer, songwriter and music producer living in Los Angeles.
 As a founding member of the band The Submarines, the group released three critically acclaimed albums and toured internationally.
 The band’s songs were featured in two Apple iPhone TV spots and numerous films and television shows: Nip/Tuck, Grey’s Anatomy, Nick And Norah’s Infinite Playlist.